megmuni/ABM-NM-optimization/docs/vscode_remote.md

 6. This opens a new instance of VSCode.
 Enter your password as prompted to in the search bar on top.

 7. Navigate to the **Terminal** window in the bottom of VSCode to complete the two-factor authentication.
 This is kind of finnicky, so if it is empty, click on the "details" link in the prompt that opens in the bottom right.
+It will say "Setting up SSH Host [hostname]: (details) Initializing VSCode Server." in this prompt.

-You should see the option to trigger 2FA.
-You may be prompted to enter your password a second time.
+You should see the option to trigger 2FA, just as you would when doing `ssh` into the server from your terminal.
+You may be prompted to enter your password in VSCode a second time.

 8. If all is well, you should now be able to select **Open Folder** in the left sidebar.
 You may need to recomplete the user login/authentication step after selecting the folder you want to open.

 9. Note that opening files can sometimes not work.
 You can use `CTRL + p` and type the name of the file to open it if clicking on the file in the left sidebar doesn't work.

-10. To run terminal commands from within VSCode, you may need to open a new shell (**Terminal** window in VSCode).
+10. To access the server shell from within VSCode, you may need to open a new shell (**Terminal** window in VSCode).
 Click the little "+" icon in the top right of this window to add a new terminal.